Braehead Arena: 2015

 On 11 November, it was host to Megadeth's Dystopia World Tour with Lamb of God, Children of Bodom, and Sylosis.

 2022

 2022 saw the re-introduction of Masters Football to a sell out crowd, which saw Celtic F.C., Liverpool F.C., Manchester United F.C. and Rangers F.C. compete.

 Coloursfest, The Time Frequency and GBX made welcome returns in 2022 following COVID.

 2023

-Was one of the busiest years to date with Coloursfest, The Time Frequency, Masters Football, Cheerleading competitions, World Kickboxing competitions, Harlem Globetrotters, Wedding Exhibitions and Dental shows.
+The venue hosted a wide variety of events, such as Coloursfest, The Time Frequency, Masters Football, Cheerleading competitions, World Kickboxing competitions, Harlem Globetrotters, Wedding Exhibitions and Dental shows.
 As well as global Qawwali music superstar Rahat Fateh Ali Khan.

 2024

-Looks another busy year with Concerts - Coloursfest and PRTY, Cheerleading competitions, World Kickboxing competitions, Cage Warriors, Muay Thai events, Wedding Exhibitions and Dental shows.
-Cage Warriors was such a resounding success in April 2024, after a 13 year hiatus from Glasgow that they are returning again in September 2024.
+The venue hosted the Coloursfest and PRTY concerts, cheerleading competitions, world kickboxing competitions, Cage Warriors events, Muay Thai tournaments, wedding exhibitions and dental shows.

+Cage Warriors returned to Glasgow in September 2024 after a 13-year absence.
+The April 2024 event was also successful.